Lists of the Best Senior Citizen Discounts in Dining, Travel, and Retail

-Alaska Airlines was 10% off for ages 65+.
+- Alaska Airlines has 10% off for seniors, ages 65+.
 It is now reported to be 50% off.
 Other fees, however, are unknown.
 Airlines like to wiggle out of things; call first to ask about the discount and fees before making plans or booking.

-Amtrak has a 15% discount for seniors.
+- Amtrak have a 10% to 15% discount for seniors.
 But they have a whole bunch of restrictions to go along with it.